BenRogersWPG/WebSearch/README.md

 - ~~Phase out old webSearch.searchEngine setting (use deprecationMessage)~~
 - ~~Replace screenshots of search bar with new Google suggestion offerings~~
 - ~~Use JSON pattern restriction for search engines setting to validate URLs~~
+- ~~Take new setting to allow elaborating on selected text out of beta~~
 - ~~Rework extension settings to better allow removing/editing entries~~
 - ~~Add setting toggle to enable/disable search if submenu dismissed~~
 - ~~Display search query in QuickPick URL (maybe, might be too long)~~